mlech413/bamazon/README.md

 #### Item 5 (Bounce Dryer Sheets) has been purchased.
 The user is informed of the quantity purchased (5), as well as the remaining count still in stock.
 In this case, there were only 5 available originally and all 5 were purchased, so there are now 0 items remaining.
 The total cost of $62.45 is displayed ($12.49 price * 5 quantity):
 ![GitHub Logo](/images/Img3.jpg)

-#### Items that are out of stock will no longer appear in the inital product display.
-In our example, item 5 (Bounce Dryer Sheets) are now sold out, so they are not be displayed when the application is run again:
+#### Items that are out of stock will no longer appear in the initial product display.
+In our example, item 5 (Bounce Dryer Sheets) are now sold out, so they are **not** displayed when the application is run again:
 ![GitHub Logo](/images/Img4.jpg)

 #### The application will only accept numbers of actual products.
 It will reject: